-Amendments to the Comprehensive Plan are necessary from time to time to respond to changing conditions and needs of Poulsbo citizens.
-The Growth Management Act requires that amendments to a comprehensive plan be considered no more frequently than once per year.
+Amendments to the The Comprehensive Plan are necessary from time to time to respond to changing conditions and needs of Poulsbo citizens.
+The GMA requires that amendments to a comprehensive plan be considered no more frequently than once per year (with the exception of years where comprehensive plans are updated).
 Proposed amendments to the Comprehensive Plan shall be considered concurrently so that the cumulative effect of various proposals can be ascertained.
-In considering proposed amendments to the Comprehensive Plan, proposals will be evaluated for intent and consistency with the Comprehensive Plan, and whether a change in conditions or circumstances from the initial adoption of the Comprehensive Plan, or new information is present which was not available at the time of the initial adoption of the Comprehensive Plan.
-The Planning Commission reviews proposed amendments to the plan, which forwards recommendations to the City Council.
+In considering proposed amendments to The Comprehensive Plan, proposals will be evaluated for intent and consistency with The Comprehensive Plan, and whether a change in conditions or circumstances from the initial adoption of the Comprehensive Plan.
+The Planning Commission reviews proposed amendments to the plan, which and forwards recommendations to the City Council.